eventphone/ywsd/README.md

 That is, it corresponds to a physical extension, has no forwards or other devices that should ring when a call is routed to it.
 Otherwise, an extension is an inner node.
 This is most visible for call groups.
 They have all call group members as children in the routing tree and don't correspond to a device themselves.
-The routing, however, also supports a mixed mode (called multi ring) where an extension has a physical device and behaves like a call group at the same time.
+The routing, however, also supports a mixed-mode (called multi-ring) where an extension has a physical device and behaves like a call group at the same time.
 This is used to, e.g., configure desktop SIP phone to also ring when your DECT is ringing.

 Extensions can also become inner tree nodes if they forward to another extension.
 This can also lead to a situation